itinero/streetscan-planner/README.md

 This tool:

-- Loads a routing network from OSM **for Belgium** (extensions for other countries are possible later)
+- Loads a routing network from OSM **for Belgium**
+  - Save file with a cutout around the input file locations.
 - Loads a set of locations from a CSV file.
 - Calculates the best path along the locations:
   - Start location is the first location in the CSV.